Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practitioner.

 “Expressive art therapy integrates all of the arts in a safe, non-judgmental setting to facilitate personal growth and healing.
 To use the arts expressively means going into our inner realms to discover feelings and to express them through visual art, movement, sound, writing and drama.
 This process fosters release, self-understanding, insight and awakens creativity and transpersonal states of consciousness.”

 “The job of the artist is always to deepen the mystery."~Francis Bacon

 Every human being has the deep urge to express themselves honestly but we are not often encouraged to be our most authentic selves.
 Our creativity is available at all times and needs only an invitation to awaken.
 Expressive arts requires no special talent or skill.
 We are already artistic- this is our birthright.
 True talent comes from taking risks and being willing to express everything - light and dark, pretty and ugly, conscious and unconscious.
 The more we practice self-expression through the arts, the more our individuality and unique style emerges.

 When we come to explore a theme, whether it be grief, love, or a recurring dream, the use of expressive arts is a profound way to deepen our understanding of the mystery of who we are.
 We then become more self-aware and wise.
 Because expressive arts sometimes pushes us to delve beyond our comfort zone, the practice of it fosters trust, confidence and courage.

 Authentic spontaneous art is unique in that it is not pre-planned nor does it try to emulate anything.
 It is sheer raw expression without mind control or editing.
 Therefore, we learn to embrace whatever is expressed without judgement.
-It is very different from art or dance or poetry that is mind or technique or performance based because it comes from a place deep within us where the self structure or ego is not engaged.
-As we learn to remove the barriers and veils of illusion between our inner and outer self structure, our experience inevitably becomes revealing, freeing and liberating.
+It is very different from art or dance or poetry that is mind or technique or performance-based because it comes from a place deep within us where the self-structure or ego is not engaged.
+As we learn to remove the barriers and veils of illusion between our inner and outer worlds, our experience inevitably becomes revealing, freeing and liberating.